 Romney won the GOP nomination on a very tactical level.
 He out-fundraised, out-organized, and outmaneuvered his rivals.
 But even then, his story was never told.
 All the messaging seemed to be oriented toward selling him as the most conservative person on the planet.
 Now it’s just about the economy, not about him.
 Every week, usually on Friday, the Romney campaign launches a new ad, but these never sell him.

 In the old days of politics, one of the first stages of campaign advertising was to introduce the candidate to the voters, to build the candidate up as someone worthy of the responsibilities of the job, and to create a real connection between the voters and the candidate.
 It’s hard to find the kind of advertising these days that makes someone say to themselves, “Wow, what an impressive person.
 We would be lucky to have them as our leader!”
 One campaign that did was Obama’s in 2008.
 Four years ago, Obama connected with voters on a personal level, and he won.
 Sure, voters were in the mood for change, the economy was awful, and Obama had more money.
 But he did connect on a personal level.

 It isn’t clear when the Romney campaign plans to introduce its candidate to the voters, to have his sons talk about their Dad, or to have Ann Romney talk about her husband.
 Maybe they plan to hold off until the convention.
 But if I were running, every day that undecided and independent voters in swing states were getting pounded with ads portraying me as an awful person, I’d think I would want some testimony to contradict it.
 I’d want to have someone telling those voters what kind of person I am and why I am worthy of their support.
 But what do I know?

-This article appears in the July 10, 2012, edition of National Journal Daily.
+This article appears in the July 10, 2012 edition of NJ Daily.